 Ms. Sze is a member of our Audit Committee and a member of our Compensation Committee.
-Ms. Sze is a Chartered Financial Analyst with over 25 years of experience in the investment management field.
-She has been an Impact Investment Strategy Advisor with Julia W. Sze Consulting, since 2017.
-From 2004 until 2011, Ms. Sze served as Chief Investment Officer for families and foundations at two major U.S. banks.
-Since 2018, Ms. Sze has been a lecturer at UC Berkeley's Haas School of Business, teaching entrepreneurship and investment management.
-Mr. Sze serves as a director of Tern Bicycles, a privately-held, Taiwan-based urban transport business with sales across the globe.
-Ms. Sze previously served as a member of the Board of Directors and Chair of the Assets and Liabilities Committee of New Resource Bank from 2016 until it merged with Amalgamated Bank in 2017.
-She now serves as Chair of the Strategic Advisory Board of Amalgamated Financial Corp.
-(Nasdaq: AMAL).
-From 2006 to 2017, Ms. Sze served on the Investment Committee and Board of Trustees of the Marin Community Foundation that managed over \$5 billion in philanthropic capital on behalf of donors.
-Since December 2020, Ms. Sze has served as a Director and member of the Audit Committee of Thornburg Investment Management, a global investment firm that oversees \$46 billion in assets.
+Ms. Sze is a Chartered Financial Analyst charterholder with over 25 years of experience in the investment management field.
+She has been an Impact Investment Strategy Advisor with Julia W. Sze Consulting, since 2017, From 2004 until 2011, Ms. Sze served as Chief Investment Officer for families and foundations at two major U.S. banks.
+From 1991 until 2003, she was a fundamental analyst and portfolio manager leading funds in the Asia Pacific equity markets.
+Since 2018, Ms. Sze has been a lecturer at UC Berkeley's Haas School of Business and in 2022, she joined the faculty at the University of New Mexico's Anderson School of Management.
+At both business schools, she teaches sustainable investment management and impact investing.
+Ms. Sze serves as a director of Tern Bicycles, a privately-held, Taiwan-based urban transport business with sales across the globe.
+Ms. Sze previously served as a member of the Board of Directors and Chair of the Assets and Liabilities Committee of New Resource Bank (OTC: NRBC) from 2016 until it merged with Amalgamated Bank in 2017.
+From 2006 to 2017, Ms. Sze served on the Investment Committee and Board of Trustees of the Marin Community Foundation that manages over \$5 billion in philanthropic capital on behalf of donors.